dancer1325/rest-assured-wiki/Scala.md

 ## Scala Extension Module

-REST Assured 5.5.0 introduced a new module called "scala-extensions".
+REST Assured 5.5.0 introduced a new module called "scala-extensions" for Scala 3.
 This module provides some useful extension functions when working with REST Assured from Kotlin.
 First, you need to add the module to the project:

 #### SBT:
 ```scala